Caeneus

-In Greek mythology, Caeneus or Kaineus (Καινεύς) was a Lapith hero, ruler of Thessaly, and the father of the Argonaut Coronus.
+In Greek mythology, Caeneus (Καινεύς) was a Lapith hero, ruler of Thessaly, and the father of the Argonaut Coronus.
 Caeneus was born a girl, Caenis (Καινίς), the daughter of Elatus, but after Poseidon had sex with Caenis, she was transformed by him into an invulnerable man.
 Caeneus participated in the Centauromachy, where he met his demise at the hands of the Centaurs by being pounded into the ground while still alive.

 Family

-Caeneus' father was the Lapith king Elatus, from Gyrton in Thessaly.
-Caeneus' son was the Argonaut Coronus, who was killed by Heracles while leading a war against the Dorians and their king Aegimius.
-According to the mythographer Hyginus, Caeneus' mother was Hippea—the daughter of a Thessalian from Larissa named Antippus—and his brothers were Ischys and the Argonaut Polyphemus.
+Caeneus's father was the Lapith king Elatus, from Gyrton in Thessaly.
+Caeneus's son was the Argonaut Coronus, who was killed by Heracles while leading a war against the Dorians and their king Aegimius.
+According to the mythographer Hyginus, Caeneus's mother was Hippea—the daughter of a Thessalian from Larissa named Antippus—and his brothers were Ischys and the Argonaut Polyphemus.
 Hyginus also states that, in addition to Coronus, Caeneus had two other sons: Phocus and Priasus, who were also Argonauts.
 (Note: Apollodorus lists "Caeneus, son of Coronus", as one of the Argonauts, which—under the assumption that this is the same Coronus, that this is not a mixup of the two names, and does not represents a separate tradition in which Caeneus was an Argonaut—would make this Argonaut Caeneus a grandson of Caeneus.)
 According to Antoninus Liberalis, his father was Atrax, rather than Elatus.

 Mythology

 Transformation

 Caeneus was originally a woman named Caenis who was transformed into a man by the sea-god Poseidon.
 Although possibly as old as the Hesiodic Catalogue of Women (c. first half of the sixth century BC), the oldest secure mention of this transformation comes from the mythographer Acusilaus (sixth to fifth century BC).
-According to Acusilaus, after having sex with Poseidon, Elatus' daughter—here instead called Caene—did not want to have a child by Poseidon or anyone else, due to an unspecified vow or prohibition against it; (Note: According to Robert Fowler, the implication in Acusilaus' telling is that, because intercourse with a god would always produce a child, his transformation would prevent this.
+According to Acusilaus, after having sex with Poseidon, Elatus's daughter—here instead called Caene—did not want to have a child by Poseidon or anyone else, due to an unspecified vow or prohibition against it; (Note: According to Robert Fowler, the implication in Acusilaus's telling is that, because intercourse with a god would always produce a child, his transformation would prevent this.
 He also suggests that the prohibition was perhaps one involving intercourse in a sanctuary or with a virgin priestess.) to prevent this, Poseidon transformed Caene into an invulnerable man, stronger than any other.
 However, according to the usual version of events, after having sex with Caenis, Poseidon promised he would do whatever Caenis wanted, so Caenis asked to be transformed into an invulnerable man, which Poseidon did.